Congratulations to the national winners of the 2023 Awards! View your results.

 Can international students apply?

-Virtual Schools: Students must reside in the United States, U.S. territories or military bases, or Canada to enter the Awards when enrolled in a virtual school.
-Students will need a home address in order to apply to a regional program.
+Virtual Schools: Teens must reside in the United States, U.S. territories or military bases, or Canada to enter the Awards when enrolled in a virtual school.
+Teens will need a home address in order to apply to a regional program.

-Other Educational Programs: Students residing outside of the United States, U.S. territories or military bases, or Canada, are not eligible for the 2021 Scholastic Awards, even if they attend an Other Educational Program in the United States.
-Other Educational Programs include summer programs, after school clubs or lessons, private tutoring, pre-college programs, and portfolio review courses.
+Other Educational Programs: Teens residing outside of the United States, U.S. territories or military bases, or Canada, are not eligible for the 2024 Scholastic Awards, even if they attend an Other Educational Program in the United States.
+Other Educational Programs include summer programs, after-school clubs or lessons, private tutoring, pre-college programs, and portfolio review courses.

 My school isn’t on the list.
 What do I do?